 This is the “regular” FINIS snorkel.
 They were the first company to have head-mounted snorkels, and exclusively held the patent on it until 2004.

-This is the most popular swim snorkel I’ve seen on deck (it also comes in yellow as well).
+This is the most popular swim snorkel I’ve seen on deck.

 The Swimmer’s Ultimate Guide to Swim Paddles.
 Hand paddles are on the staples of just about every competitive swimmer’s mesh bag.
 Here’s the research and what you should know about swim paddles.